Miami is one of the most popular cities to visit in the USA. Tourists from all around the world have Miami on their bucket list.

 If you want to know the roots behind the Cuban culture and history that is ever present in Miami, visit Little Havana.

-This Cuban neighborhood has been molded by the thousands of Cubans that fled to America after the country’s 1959 communist revolution.
+Thousands of Cubans that fled to America after the country’s 1959 communist revolution built this neighborhood and shaped its unique identity.

 Time seems to stop here – you can spot the locals playing dominoes sipping on local coffee!